An essential one sided boundary singularity for a $3$-dimensional area minimizing current in $\mathbb{R}^5$: Classification of certain cornered tangent cones under a convexity assumption

-then $|C|$ almost everywhere $D_{C}(\sigma) \equiv 0.$
+then $|\!|C|\!|$ almost everywhere $D_{C}(\sigma) \equiv 0.$

-We will conclude with this information.
-By interior regularity theory due to Almgren \cite{Alm} and De Lellis - Spadaro \cite{DS3,DS4,DS5}, $C$ is regular in the interior up to a set of codimension $2$.
-If $q$ is an interior regular point for $C$ and $P_q:=\sigma^{-1}(\sigma(q))$ is independent of the spine $L$ and moreover by constancy
+We conclude assuming Lemma \ref{l:allardwindingsingular} and thus its consequence, that $|\!|C|\!|$ almost everywhere $D_{C}(\sigma) \equiv 0.$ By interior regularity theory due to Almgren \cite{Alm} and De Lellis - Spadaro \cite{DS3,DS4,DS5}, $C$ is regular in the interior up to a set of codimension $2$.
+If $q$ is an interior regular point for $C$ and $P_q:=\sigma^{-1}(\sigma(q))$ is independent of the spine $L$, and moreover by constancy